llvm/circt/docs/GettingStarted.md

 software suite for (mathematical) optimization.
 It provides a uniform interface to several open-source and commercial solvers, e.g. for linear programs and satisfiability problems.
-Here, it is optionally used in the static scheduling instructure.
+Here, it is optionally used in the static scheduling infrastructure.
 Binary distributions often do not include the required CMake build info.
 The `utils/get-or-tools.sh` script downloads, compiles, and installs a known good version to a directory within the CIRCT source code, where it is then picked up automatically by the build.

 ## Windows: notes on setting up with Ninja